Source-robotics/PAROL-docs/docs/page4.md

 #### MoveCartRelTRF(x,y,z,Rx,Ry,Rz,t=0,func,speed)

 Unlike MoveCart where pose is defined with respect to WRF in MoveCartRelTRF we are moving robot pose relative to current Tool reference frame.
+With this mode robot cant pass singularities and is affected by them.
+Note that when robot gets close to singularity it will stop.
+Robot will try to exectute the trajectory even if it has singularity in it.
+User needs to make sure their robot can pass thru the singularity by properly designing the task and robotic cell.

 * x,y,z,Rx,Ry,Rz -> pose arguments relative to TRF. x,y,z are in [mm]; Rx,Ry,Rz are in [degrees] *REQUIRED ELEMENT*
 * t -> desired duration of the move [s] *OPTIONAL ELEMENT*